Panchito Alba

 Alfonso Discher Tagle Sr., better known as Panchito Alba or simply Panchito (February 5, 1925 – December 18, 1995), was a Filipino film actor who almost exclusively appeared in comedy roles.
-He was known for his swarthy looks and a prominent big nose, which was often the target of ridicule, especially Dolphy calling him "baboy ramo" (wild boar).
+He was known for his swarthy looks and a prominent big nose, which was often the target of ridicule, especially Dolphy calling him "baboy damo" (wild boar).
 Panchito frequently appeared as a comedic foil to Dolphy, with whom he was best friends in real life.

 Biography

 Panchito was born in Paco, Manila.
 His mother, Etang Discher, became a prominent film actress beginning in the 1940s, often being cast in villainous roles.
 One of his brothers, Emil Tagle, also became a film actor.
 He was married with children.
 His aunt, Elaina Discher, was also a Filipina actress.
 Panchito's career in show business began in 1942 when he joined a bodabil troupe called "Travel Stage Show" which performed in various theaters in Japanese-occupied Manila.
 The then-14-year-old Dolphy was also a member of the troupe, thus beginning a lifelong association.